ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

     >***Note***: "3" in the third column indicates three components in the TLS (good).

-#### Deploy DataPower Gateway in `apigw2`
+#### Deploy DataPower Gateway in DC2
 - Create Gateway *admin secret*
   You could use the same password as in the DC1 OCP or assign a different value.
-Create the secret in DC2 `apigw2`:
+Create the secret in DC2 namespace `apigw2`:
   ```
   oc -n apigw2 create secret generic <gw_admin_secret_name> \
     --from-literal=password=<gw_admin_pswd>